Timber Flooring Cost to Install Hardwood Floors and How to Reduce It

 Step 4: Install the flooring ourselves

-So we now have an idea of the going rates for an installation of engineered hardwood flooring, but are going to move forward with installing our own Easiklip solid hardwood flooring over our concrete subfloor.
+So we now have an idea of the going rates for an installation of engineered wood flooring, but are going to move forward with installing our own Easiklip solid hardwood flooring over our concrete subfloor.

 First we needed to round up a few tools and supplies for the installation: